jongwooksi/jongwooksi/README.md

 - **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", TBD

 - **J. Si** and S. Kim, "HMD<sup>2</sup>: Texture Surface Defect Recognition with Histogram Matching and Two Stage Denoising Using a Diffusion Model", SCIE, UnderReview

+- **J. Si** and S. Kim, "A Study on the Design and Usability of Panorama-Based Virtual Interview Spaces Using Skybox AI", TBD

 </br>